ManuNeuro/PCA/README.md

 # PCA

-This code use singular value decomposition (SVD) as a way to compute the principal component analysis.
+This code uses singular value decomposition (SVD) as a way to compute the principal components.
-It is using the the [lanscape_dataset](https://www.kaggle.com/rareone0602/landscape-pictures-pca/data) you can download from kaggle (an account is required, but it is free).
+It is using the [lanscape_dataset](https://www.kaggle.com/rareone0602/landscape-pictures-pca/data), you can download it from kaggle (an account is required, but do not fear, it is quick and free + you might be tempted to participate to really intersting competions!).

 ## Set-up
 1.Install CV2 to treat images